mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Increasingly, distributed consensus technologies (such as the blockchain) are touted as a solution to consolidation issues.
 A complete survey of this rapidly changing area is beyond the scope of this document, but we can generalize about its properties.

-These techniques attempt to avoid consolidation risk by distributing functions to members of a sometimes large pool of protocol participants.
+These techniques attempt to avoid centralization by distributing functions to members of a sometimes large pool of protocol participants.
 They typically guarantee proper performance of a function using cryptographic techniques (often, an append-only transaction ledger).
 A particular task's assignment to a node for handling usually cannot be predicted or controlled.

 Sybil attacks (where a party or coordinated parties cheaply create enough protocol participants to affect how consensus is judged) are a major concern for these protocols.
 They encourage diversity in the pool of participants using indirect techniques, such as proof-of-work (where each participant has to show significant consumption of resources) or proof-of-stake (where each participant has some other incentive to execute correctly).

 Use of these techniques can create barriers to proprietary and inherited centralization.
 However, depending upon the application in question, both concentration and platform centralization are still possible.

-It is also important to recognize that a protocol or an application can use distributed consensus for some functions, but still have consolidation risk elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.
+Furthermore, a protocol or an application can use distributed consensus for some functions, but still be centralized elsewhere -- either because those functions cannot be decentralized (most commonly, rendezvous and global naming; see {{necessary}}) or because the designer has chosen not to because of the associated costs and lost opportunities.

 Even when distributed consensus is used for all technical functions of a service, some coordination is still necessary -- whether that be through governance of the function itself, creation of shared implementations, or documentation of shared wire protocols.
-That represents consolidation risk, just at a different layer (inherited or platform).
+That represents centralization, just at a different layer (inherited or platform).
 For example, the Ethereum "merge" demonstrated that that blockchain could address environmental concerns, but only through coordinated community effort and governance. {{ETHEREUM}}

 These potential shortcomings do not rule out the use of distributed consensus technologies in every instance.
-They do, however, caution against uncritically relying upon these technologies to avoid consolidation.
+They do, however, caution against uncritically relying upon these technologies to avoid or mitigate centralization.

 # What Should Internet Standards Do? {#considerations}

 Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
-Bodies like the IETF create voluntary standards; they cannot require adoption, but when a specification succeeds, it creates those very network effects.
+Bodies like the IETF create voluntary standards; they cannot require adoption, but when a specification succeeds it creates those very network effects.
 As such, standards bodies cannot prevent all forms of consolidation, but they can still take meaningful steps to prevent some of them.
 The subsections below suggest a few.

 ## Bolster Legitimacy {#legitimate}

-As discussed, many efforts to address Internet consolidation are likely to take place outside of standards bodies.
-If the IETF wishes to contribute to these efforts to assure their compatibility with the Internet's architectural goals, it must be seen as legitimate by the relevant parties -- especially, by competition regulators.
-Alternatively, if the IETF is perceived as representing or being controlled by "big tech" concerns, its ability to guide decisions that affect the Internet are diminished considerably.
+Many efforts to address Internet consolidation are likely to take place outside of standards bodies.
+If the IETF wishes to contribute to these efforts and assure their compatibility with the Internet's architectural goals, it must be seen as legitimate by the relevant parties -- especially, by competition regulators.
+Otherwise, if the IETF is perceived as representing or being controlled by "big tech" concerns, its ability to guide decisions that affect the Internet will be diminished considerably.

 The IETF already has features that arguably provide considerable legitimacy; for example, open participation and representation by individuals rather than companies both enhance input legitimacy; a well-defined process with multiple layers of appeals and transparency contribute to throughput legitimacy, and a long history of successful Internet standards provide perhaps the strongest source of legitimacy for the IETF -- its output.

-However, it is also widely recognized the considerable costs (in time and money) involved in successfully participating in the IETF have a tendency of favouring larger companies over smaller concerns.
+However, it is also widely recognized the considerable costs (not just financial) involved in successfully participating in the IETF have a tendency of favouring larger companies over smaller concerns.
 Likewise, the specialised and highly technical nature of the work creates barriers to entry for non-technical stakeholders.
 These factors have the potential to reduce the legitimacy of the IETF's decisions, at least in some eyes.

 Efforts to address these shortcomings are ongoing; see, for example, {{?RFC8890}}.
-Overall, bolstering the legitimacy of the organization should be seen as a continuous effort, with a focus on all of the aspects listed.
+Overall, bolstering the legitimacy of the organization should be seen as a continuous effort.

-## Engage with Consolidation Risk Thoroughly but Realistically {#target}
+## Engage with Centralization Thoroughly but Realistically {#target}

-Some consolidation risks are easy to manage in standards efforts.
-For example, if a protocol that had a fixed role for a single party were to be proposed to the IETF for publication as a standard, it would be rejected out of hand.
-There is a growing body of knowledge and experience in managing the risk of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
+Some kinds of centralization are easy to manage in standards efforts.
+For example, if a protocol with a fixed role for a single party were to be proposed to the IETF for publication as a standard, it would be rejected out of hand.
+There is a growing body of knowledge and experience in managing the risks of beneficial centralization, and a strong inclination to reuse existing infrastructure where possible.
 As discussed above, encryption is often a way to manage inherited centralization, and has become the norm in standard protocols.
-These responses are appropriate ways for Internet standards to manage consolidation risk.
+These responses are appropriate ways for Internet standards to manage centralization.

 However, mitigating concentration and platform centralization is much more difficult in standards efforts.
-Because the IETF has no "protocol police", it’s not possible to demand that someone stop building a proprietary service using a federated protocol (for example).
-The standards process also cannot stop someone from building services "on top" of standard protocols without abandoning architectural goals like permissionless innovation.
+Because the IETF has no "protocol police", it’s not possible to demand, for example, that someone stop building a proprietary service using a federated protocol; even if it could, doing so would contradict architectural goals like permissionless innovation.
 While the imprimatur of an Internet Standard is not without value, merely withholding it cannot prevent these sources of consolidation.

-Therefore, committing significant resources to scrutinizing protocols for latent consolidation risk -- especially for concentration and platform risks -- is unlikely to be effective in preventing Internet consolidation.
+Therefore, committing significant resources to scrutinizing protocols for latent centralization -- especially for concentration and platform centralization -- is unlikely to be effective in preventing Internet consolidation.
 Almost all existing Internet protocols -- including IP, TCP, HTTP, and DNS -- exhibit concentration or platform centralization.
-Refusing to standardize a newer protocol because it faces similar risks would not be equitable, proportionate, or effective.
+Refusing to standardize a newer protocol because it exhibits similar properties would not be equitable, proportionate, or effective.

 When claims are made that a given proposal is "centralized" or "decentralized", the context of those statements should be examined for presuppositions, assumptions, and omissions. {{BACCHI}} offers one framework for such critical interrogations. {{SCHNEIDER}} implores that proposals to decentralize be "really, really clear about what particular features of a system a given design seeks to decentralize" and promotes borrowing remedies from more traditional governance systems, such as separation of powers and accountability.

-When consolidation risk is found, standards efforts should consider its relationship with other architectural goals as they consider how to address it.
+When centralization is found, standards efforts should consider its relationship with architectural goals as they consider how to address it.
 In particular, attention should be paid to how effective standards (as a form of architectural control) is in achieving each goal.

 For example, privacy is often more effectively ensured by ex ante technical constraints, as compared to ex post legal regulation.
-Conversely (as discussed) some consolidation risks may be more effectively addressed through legal regulation.
-Thus, as a first order concern, a standards effort balancing these concerns might focus primarily on privacy.
-However, often these are not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.
+Conversely (as discussed) some centralization may be more effectively addressed through legal regulation.
+Thus, a standards effort balancing these concerns might focus primarily on privacy.
+However, these are often not completely separable goals -- concentration can result in one or a few entities having greater volume and variety of data available exclusively to them, raising significant privacy and security concerns.

 ## Decentralize Proprietary Functions {#up}

-It is worthwhile to create specifications for functions that are currently only available through proprietary providers.
-By establishing open standards, an alternative to a consolidated function can be created.
+It is worthwhile to create specifications for functions that are currently only available from proprietary providers.
+Open standards can provide a viable alternative to a consolidated function.

 Such efforts might include large-scale protocols for existing proprietary functions (e.g., chat) as well as smaller efforts to improve interoperability and portability of specific features that are often used to "lock in" users to a platform; for example, a format for lists of contacts in a social network.

 A common objection to this approach is that adoption is voluntary, not mandatory; there are no "standards police" to mandate their use or enforce correct implementation.
 For example, specifications like {{ACTIVITYSTREAMS}}) have been available for some time without being used in a federated manner by commercial social networking providers.

-However, while standards aren't mandatory, legal regulation is, and regulators around the globe are focusing specific efforts on some aspects of the Internet.
-In particular, legal mandates for interoperability are increasingly discussed as a remedy for competition issues (see, e.g., {{OECD}}).
+However, while standards aren't mandatory, legal regulation is, and legal mandates for interoperability are increasingly discussed by policymakers as a remedy for competition issues (see, e.g., {{OECD}}).

 As such, appetite for regulation presents an opportunity for new specifications to decentralize these functions, backed by a legal mandate in combination with changing norms and the resulting market forces {{NEW-CHICAGO}}.
 That opportunity also presents a risk, however, if the resulting legal regulation is at odds with the Internet architecture.

-Successfully creating standards that work in concert with legal regulation is new ground for the IETF, presents many potential pitfalls, and will require new capabilities (especially liaison, likely originating in the IAB) and considerable effort.
+Successfully creating standards that work in concert with legal regulation presents many potential pitfalls, and will require improved and new capabilities (especially liaison, likely originating in the IAB), and considerable effort.
 If the Internet community does not make that effort, it is likely that regulators will turn to other sources of interoperability specifications -- most likely, with less transparency, more narrow input, limited experience, and without reference to the Internet’s architectural goals.

 ## Evaluate New Decentralization Techniques {#new}

 The decentralization techniques listed in {{techniques}} are not a closed set; wide interest has spurred development of new approaches, both in general and as solutions to specific problems.

 For example, secure multi-party computation techniques (see, e.g., {{YAO}}) can be composed to allow parties to compute over private inputs without revealing them.
 Protocols like {{ENPA}} and {{PRIO}} use them to limit the information available to participants in protocols to realize privacy goals; as discussed in {{intermediation}} doing so might also counteract some sources of centralization.
-However, as in other cases these techniques do not automatically preclude all consolidation; such systems often still require trust, even if it is limited, and that might result in other forms of consolidation emerging.
+However, as with those covered above, these techniques do not automatically preclude all consolidation; such systems often still require trust, even if it is limited, and that might result in other forms of consolidation emerging.

 Whether use of these techniques (or others) can meaningfully counteract consolidation is still uncertain.
 Standards bodies (including the IETF) can serve an important function by incubating them, applying (and, where necessary, developing) architectural guidelines for privacy, security, operability, and other goals, and assuring interoperability.
 When appropriate, publication on the standards track or as experimental can send signals to implementers, users, and regulators about their fitness for particular purposes.

 ## Enable Switching {#balance}

-To minimize consolidation risk, standards-defined functions should have an explicit goal enabling users' switching between implementations and deployments of protocols.
+To minimize centralization, standards-defined functions should have an explicit goal enabling users' switching between implementations and deployments of protocols.

 One necessary condition for this is the availability of alternatives; breadth and diversity of implementation and deployment are required. {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage this outcome.

 Another factor is the cost of substituting an alternative implementation or deployment by users.
 This implies that the standard needs to be functionally complete and specified precisely enough to allow substitution.

-The goals of completeness and diversity are sometimes in tension.
-If a standard becomes extremely complex to assure easy switching, it may discourage implementation diversity because the cost of a complete implementation is too high (consider: Web browsers).
+These goals of completeness and diversity are sometimes in tension.
+If a standard becomes extremely complex, it may discourage implementation diversity because the cost of a complete implementation is too high (consider: Web browsers).
 On the other hand, if the specification is too simple, it may not enable easy switching, especially if proprietary extensions are necessary to complete it (see {{evolution}}).

 One objection to protocols that enable easy switching is that they reduce the incentives for implementation by commercial vendors.
 While a completely commoditized protocol might not allow implementations to differentiate themselves, they provide opportunities for specialization and improvement elsewhere in the value chain {{ATTRACTIVE-PROFITS}}.
 Well-timed standards efforts leverage these forces to focus proprietary interests on top of open technology, rather than as a replacement for it.

 ## Control Delegation of Power {#intermediation}

-Some functions might see substantial benefits if they are performed by a third party in communication.
-When used well, adding a new party to communication can improve:
+Some functions might see substantial benefits if they are provided by a third party in communication.
+Adding a new party to communication can improve:

 * _Efficiency_: Many functions on the Internet are more efficient when performed at a higher scale.
 For example, a content delivery network can offer services at a fraction of the financial and environmental cost that someone serving content themselves would otherwise pay, because of the scale they operate at.
 Likewise, a two-sided market platform can introduce sizeable efficiencies over pair-wise buyer/seller trading {{CIRCULAR-CONUNDRUM}}.